saltastro/flask-start-setup/README.md

 ```bash
 fab setup
 ```

+If the Conda environment cannot be created, you should create it manually.
+This might be the case if Conda cannot find one of the libraries in its channels.
+(You may resort to using pip then.)

 Supervisor, which is used for running the Nginx server, logs both the standard output and the standard error to log files in the folder `/var/log/supervisor`.
 You should check these log files if the server doesn't start.